 1 In a large bowl, vigorously whisk together the flour, cocoa, baking soda, salt, cinnamon, and cayenne.

 2 In a stand-up mixer, beat the butter and sugar together until fluffy, a couple of minutes on medium speed (start on low speed or else the sugar will fly out).
 Beat in the egg, vanilla, and molasses.
 (The mixture may look a little curdled, don't worry about it.)

 3 Add the dry ingredients to the wet, a third at a time, beating after each addition.
 When well mixed, remove the dough from the mixer, and form it into a ball.
 It should have the consistency of playdoh.
-If not, if it's stiff and unmanageable, work some water into it, a tablespoon at a time.
+If not, if it's stiff and unmanageable, work some water into it, a tablespoon at a time until easily pliable.
 Then wrap it in plastic wrap, and chill it in the refrigerator for half an hour.
-(You can chill it overnight, but then you'll need to let it sit out for a while before trying to roll it out.)

 4 When you are ready to roll-out the dough, preheat the oven to 350°F (175° C).
 Break off a chunk of dough from the ball of dough (about a quarter of it) and place it between two pieces of parchment paper.
 Use a rolling pin to roll the dough out to an even 1/8-inch thickness.